quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 # Supercurrent through a quantum dot

-In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions.
+In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions and use multi-block perturbation theory.
 Directly running Pymablock on a large symbolic Hamiltonian can be computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
 Both of these steps benefit from physical insight and advanced manipulation of symbolic expressions.